ischlag/ischlag.github.io/team/index.md

 title: Team
 ---

-<p class="page-description">Meet the talented engineers and students from ETHZ and EPFL building the Swiss LLM, along with researchers from several labs at EPFL and ETHZ.
+<p class="page-description">Meet the talented engineers and students from ETHZ and EPFL building Apertus, along with researchers from several labs at EPFL and ETHZ.
 We're creating impactful models that embody Swiss values of transparency and collaboration, serving both our research community and society at large.</p>

 <section class="team-section">
   <div class="team-grid">